helrond/songs/_posts/2024-10-22-altered_state.md

 Wondering what's come over the wire
 While I was sleeping

-I wake up with a guilty mind
+I wake up with a hollow mind
 Full of regrets
 The things that I remember
 I wish I could forget